Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

-Kyle Lowry and his Miami Heat teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Friday versus the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to place a wager on Lowry's props, we dive into his available ones, providing some stats and trends, below.
+We're going to break down Lowry's prop bets, using stats and trends to help you make good predictions.

 Kyle Lowry Prop Bets vs. the Nuggets